venoajie/trading-app-frontend/PROJECT_BLUEPRINT.md

     *   **Server State:** **TanStack Query**.
     *   **Client State:** **Zustand**.
     *   **API Client:** **Axios**.
 *   **Day One Plan:** All data fetching from the backend MUST be handled by TanStack Query hooks.
 All global, non-server UI state MUST be managed in Zustand stores.
+The canonical pattern for integrating Zustand with Mantine's theme is via a `colorSchemeManager`.

 ### Pillar 4: Routing & Layout Architecture
 *   **Purpose:** To provide a clear, secure, and maintainable navigation structure.